Frequently Asked Questions (FAQ)

 Yes, it is.
 Alignment resources are available on the DR website/Research webpage.

-How many times a year is the DRDP completed in a Head Start program?
+How often a year is the DRDP completed in a Head Start program?

 The requirement for Head Start programs is “Aggregating and analyzing aggregate child-level assessment data at least three times per year.”
 Head Start Performance Standards 1307.3(b)(1) and 1307.3(b)(2).
 Also: Head Start Act, section 641A(g)(2).